 This medication may also interact with the following:

-Barbiturate medications for inducing sleep or treating seizures like phenobarbital
+Barbiturate medications for inducing sleep or treating seizures, such as phenobarbital

-Certain medications for blood pressure, heart disease, irregular heart beat
+Certain medications for blood pressure, heart disease, or irregular heart beat

 Prescription pain medications

 What side effects may I notice from receiving this medication?

 Side effects that you should report to your care team as soon as possible:

 Allergic reactions—skin rash, itching, hives, swelling of the face, lips, tongue, or throat